 Buckhead

 Buckhead is one of Atlanta’s largest and most sought-after districts.
-Located at the northern tip of the city between where Interstates 75 and 85 split, the upscale community has a reputation for its world-class shopping, a bustling nightlife, beautiful luxury homes and condos, and ample business opportunities.
+Located at the northern tip of the city between where Interstates 75 and 85 split, the upscale community has a reputation for its world-class shopping, bustling nightlife, beautiful luxury homes and condos, and ample business opportunities.
 It is also home to some of the city’s favorite parks, top public and private schools, and family-friendly neighborhoods.
-It is the unique place where families, singles, retirees, and busy professionals all feel at home, and it offers a little something for everyone.
+It is a unique place where families, singles, retirees, and busy professionals all feel at home, and it offers a little something for everyone.

 Often referred to as the “Beverly Hills of the South,” parts of Buckhead are often included as some of the top 10 wealthiest areas in the entire country.
 Buckhead also hosts some of the city’s top events each year.
 The Fourth of July at Lenox Square event offers the largest fireworks display in the Southeast, and the Lighting of the Macy’s Great Tree is a tradition that dates back to 1948.
 The Peachtree Road Race starts in Buckhead each July 4th.